 "William Shakespeare [erected] 124 years after [his] death by public esteem".

 The carved heads of Queen Elizabeth I, Henry V and Richard III appear on the base of a pedestal.
 The figure of the poet, about 5 feet 6 inches in height, stands with his right leg crossed in front of his left, leaning his elbow on a pile of three books (they have no titles).
-A chaplet with dagger and mask are also shown above the head of Richard III.
+A chaplet (wreath of bays, signifying immortality) with a dagger (symbol of tragedy) and a dramatic mask are also shown above the head of Richard III.
 The group is in front of a pedimented architectural frame.
 William's left hand index finger points to a scroll hanging from the pedestal on which are painted a variant of Prospero's lines from The Tempest:

 The Cloud capt Tow'rs,